MicrosoftDocs/defender-docs/exposure-management/critical-asset-management.md

 ## Critical asset protection initiative

-The Critical Asset Protection initiative in the [Microsoft Defender portal](https://security.microsoft.com/) (**Exposure Insights -> Initiatives ->Critical Asset Protection**) helps you make sure your business critical assets are safeguarded from threats.
+The critical asset protection initiative in the [Microsoft Defender portal](https://security.microsoft.com/) (**exposure insights -> initiatives ->critical asset protection**) helps you make sure your business critical assets are safeguarded from threats.

-- The Critical Asset Protection initiative offers continuous monitoring of the security resilience of your critical assets, providing real-time insights into the effectiveness of your protection measures.
+- The critical asset protection initiative offers continuous monitoring of the security resilience of your critical assets, providing real-time insights into the effectiveness of your protection measures.
 - The initiative's asset tab lets you gain visibility into all critical assets within your organization, identify potential gaps in critical asset discovery, and fine-tune your classifications accordingly.

 ## Next steps